marco262/my_wiki/data/onednd/class/druid.md

 **Game Statistics.** Your game statistics are replaced by the statistics of the Beast, but you retain your Hit Points; Hit Dice; Intelligence, Wisdom, and Charisma scores; class features; languages; and feats.
 You also retain your skill and saving throw proficiencies and use your Proficiency Bonus for them, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
 If the creature has any legendary or lair actions, you can't use them.
 **Temporary Hit Points.** When you assume a Wild Shape form, you gain a number of Temporary Hit Points equal to your Druid level.
-**No Spellcasting.** You can't cast spells, but transforming doesn't break your Concentration on a spell you've already cast or prevent you from taking actions that are part of a spell, such as the _[Call Lightning](/onednd/spell/Call Lightning)_ spell, that you've already cast.
+**No Spellcasting.** You can't cast spells, but transforming doesn't break your Concentration on a spell you've already cast or prevent you from taking actions that are part of a spell, such as the _[[[spell:Call Lightning]]]_ spell, that you've already cast.
 **Objects.** Your ability to handle objects is determined by the form's limbs rather than your own.
 In addition, you choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment based on the creature's size and shape.
 Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

 ### Level 3: Druid Subclass